-It’s time to get real about Depression and Suicide in MS (and other Chronic Illnesses)
+It's Time to Get Real About Depression and Suicide in the MS Community

-When it comes to multiple sclerosis and other chronic illnesses, we seem to be very fond of talking about some of our symptoms, our difficulty walking, speech problems, our pain, and even our fatigue.
+When it comes to multiple sclerosis and other chronic illnesses, we seem to be very fond of talking about some of our symptoms: our difficulty walking, speech problems, our pain, and even our fatigue.
 It’s time, however, that we get real about our mental health problems.
 Yes, there are mentions here and there about depression, but I still don’t feel this topic is given the full attention it needs.
-It’s my opinion that more than any other issue, depression and anxiety have the ability to shut us down even more than unresponsive or numb legs, more than speech troubles, and even more than having little to no energy.
+It’s my opinion that more than any other issue, depression and anxiety have the ability to shut us down - even more than unresponsive or numb legs, speech troubles, or having little to no energy.
 All of these things are, of course, related, but these mental issues can cause the most suffering.

 One reason I feel a need to write this is the enormous stigma that still seems to surround the topics of depression, anxiety, and suicide.
-It’s 2016, our society needs to get past that, and the only way to do that is to talk about it and be open and honest about it.
-These are issues that affect a large amount of the population (even more so those with chronic illness) and yet it still seems taboo.
+It’s 2016; our society needs to get past that, and the only way to do that is to talk about it and be open and honest about it.
+These are issues that affect a large segment of the population (even more so for those with chronic illness) and yet, it still seems taboo.
 I’m not sure I’ll ever understand why, even with all we know today, that people can’t grasp that these issues are just another problem with our body.
-We don’t usually think less of someone with a broken bone and we shouldn’t think less of someone with depression or anxiety.
+We don’t usually think less of someone with a broken bone, and we shouldn’t think less of someone with depression or anxiety.

 You’ve no doubt seen many of the stats about depression and suicide before.
 I took a quick look at the National MS Society’s website and right now, those with MS are 50% more likely to suffer serious depression than those without the disease.
-The same section says we are 7.5 times more likely to commit suicide than the regular population.
-That statistic is staggering and can not be ignored.
-These are stats for those with MS but I’m sure the numbers are high for other chronic illnesses as well.
+The same section says we are 7.5 times more likely to commit suicide than the regular population.1 That statistic is staggering and cannot be ignored.
+These are stats for those with MS, but I’m sure the numbers are high for other chronic illnesses as well.

 Feeling like a burden is something that a lot of those with chronic illness deal with.
 The same is true for me.
 The last thing I ever want is to be a burden.
 Yes, I know I’m not and I know that everyone will say I am not.
 But it’s still not easy to avoid feeling that way.
 Not working and not really being able to drive do a lot to bring on that burdensome feeling I get.
 A lot of us who suffer from chronic illnesses have this feeling.
 Whether someone makes you feel that way or you come to it on your own, feeling like a burden is a sensitive and serious issue for many.

 Another issue a lot of us deal with, and I am certainly no exception to this, is the loss of friends.
-Having a chronic illness is a very lonely situation to be in, but it’s compounded by the fact that, for a variety of reason, we tend to lose friends.
+Having a chronic illness is a very lonely situation to be in, but it’s compounded by the fact that, for a variety of reasons, we tend to lose friends.
 MS can be a great measure for bringing out who your “true” friends are, but that doesn’t lessen the hurt of losing them.
-Even the friends we still have we don’t get to see as often.
+Even the friends we still have, we don’t get to see as often.
 Not being able to go out as much or do the same activities as others can really increase those feelings of isolation.
-MS can be a very lonely disease and that absolutely affects our mental well being.
+MS can be a very lonely disease, and that absolutely affects our mental wellbeing.

 As I’ve stated, yes, I’ve thought about suicide.
-I’ve spoken with many who share my disease and they have too.
-Being in pain all the time, feeling like a burden, losing friends, etc, added onto the fact that our brains are in fact damaged is quite the combination.
+I’ve spoken with many who share my disease and they have, too.
+Being in pain all the time, feeling like a burden, losing friends, etc. added to the fact that our brains are damaged is quite the combination.
 I’m sure it’s a much more common thought than most people let on.
 Who wouldn’t want to escape a lot of that?
 Not to mention, with feeling like a burden, I know I often want to save the people I care about from having to deal with me.
-I also know though, the reason I haven’t is because I know it’d upset my family.
-Unfortunately, not everyone has the great support system I do and that’s how we get that staggeringly high number of suicides.
+I also know, though, the reason I haven’t is because I know it’d upset my family.
+Unfortunately, not everyone has the great support system I do, and that’s how we get that staggeringly high number of suicides.